JunshengFu/semantic_segmentation/README.md

-The bad performance at the turning spots might be caused by the fact of lacking training examples that from turning spots, because almost all the training images are taken when the car was straight driving straight or almost straight.
+The bad performance at the turning spots might be caused by the fact of lacking training examples that from turning spots, because almost all the training images are taken when the car was driving straight or turning slightly.
 We might be able to improve the performance by adding more training data that are taken at the turning spots.
-As for the over-exposed area, it is more challenged.
+As for the over-exposed area, it is more challenging.
 One possible approach is to use white-balance techniques or image restoration methods to get the correct image.
 The other possible approach is to add more training data with over-exposed scenarios, and let the network to learn